MaxtBIT/HyperReconNet/README.md

 5. Run the file **test.py** to test the model.

 ## Results
-The results reproduced on Harvard Dataset.
+The results reproduced on ICVL and Harvard datasets.
 ### Reproducing Results on ICVL&Harvard Datasets
 <table>
    <tr align = "center">